Cancellation Process: Residence Halls

 Before submitting a formal written statement to the Residential Services Manager, residents should communicate or meet with the Residential Education coordinators assigned to their area to discuss concerns.
 Issues can often be resolved through staff referral to appropriate resources and conflict resolution.

 - The resident must submit a formal written statement requesting a contract release to the Residential Services Manager, 160 Student Housing, One Shields Avenue, University of California, Davis, 95616-8712.
 This statement must include a description of the resident’s reasons for making the request and enumerate steps the resident has made to improve the situation in order to meet contractual obligations.

 - The Residential Services Manager will make a decision as to whether or not the resident is to be released from the contract after carefully reviewing submitted information.
 The terms and conditions of the Residence Hall Contract will also be taken into consideration.

 - The Residential Services Manager’s decision is final.
 An appeal will be considered only if the resident has additional information that has not been provided to the Residential Services Manager.

-A formal written appeal with any new additional information must be submitted to the Associate Director, Office of Student Development, 160 Student Housing, One Shields Avenue, University of California, Davis, 95616-8712, within three working days of receiving the Residential Services Manager’s letter.
+A formal written appeal with any new additional information must be submitted to the Director, Office of Student Development, 160 Student Housing, One Shields Avenue, University of California, Davis, 95616-8712, within three working days of receiving the Residential Services Manager’s letter.